This post contains affiliate links. See my disclosure policy here.

 Recipe

-This cocktail recipe was adapted from Winter Warmers: 60 Cosy Cocktails for Autumn & Winter by Jassy Davis.
+This cocktail recipe was found in the book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter by Jassy Davis.

 Fig Daiquiri

-The Fig Daiquiri is a fall cocktail that was created by author Jassy Davis and was first published in her book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter.
-It’s an easy variation of the classic Daiquiri template that uses the original’s white rum base and citrus juice but calls for crème de figue for added earthy flavor.
+The Fig Daiquiri is an autumn cocktail that was created by author Jassy Davis and was first published in her book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter.
+It's an easy variation of the classic Daiquiri template that uses the original's white rum base and citrus juice but calls for crème de figue for added earthy flavor.
 This recipe, however, uses a homemade fig syrup in place of the liqueur.

 Ingredients